 Groundwater levels are the most direct indicator of groundwater sustainability.
 Trends in groundwater levels will be monitored regularly to evaluate impacts of changes in water supply management.
 Due to the slow recharge rates of some aquifers, it is expected that a significant delay may occur between water supply management changes and response in groundwater levels.
-Monitoring of groundwater levels needs to be done over the long-term.
+Groundwater level monitoring must occur over the long term.